-- e.
-If further investigation is required, the Exam Board may decide to extend the term of fifteen working days and will notify the student accordingly in due time; - f.
+- f.
 The decision, together with any sanctions imposed, shall be communicated to the student in writing, with a copy to the dean. - g.
-In the event of an irregularity being established, the Exam Board shall make a note of it in Osiris. - In the event of suspected fraud, plagiarism or other irregularities, the completed work will not be reviewed.
+In the event of an irregularity being established, the Exam Board shall make a note of it in Osiris. - 2.
+In the event of suspected fraud, plagiarism or other irregularities, the completed work will not be reviewed.
 The examiner will not assess the work submitted.
 If the Exam Board establishes that fraud, plagiarism or other irregularities have not been committed, the work will then be reviewed and assessed. - 3.
 For the detection of plagiarism in texts, use may be made (among other things) of electronic detection programmes.
 By submitting text, students grant permission for their text to be included in the database of the relevant detection programme.
 The student should submit work in a format that can be read by the electronic detection programme.
 The permitted file formats are published in the module descriptions. - 4.
 If an irregularity is found or suspected in a test, the Exam Board may decide to investigate previous tests submitted by the same student to determine whether irregularities can be found.